ycm-core/YouCompleteMe/README.md

 C/C++/Objective-C, it first tries to look up the current line for a header and jump to it.
 For C#, implementations are also considered and preferred.

-Supported in filetypes: `c, cpp, objc, objcpp, python, cs`
+Supported in filetypes: `c, cpp, objc, objcpp, python, cs, javascript`

 ### The `GoToImprecise` subcommand